simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 In this case, the condition node has a series of weekday points with indexes 0-6 to represent the days of the week.

-If we change value to map of key/values, then weekday values could be represented in the field map:
+If we change value to map (propsal #1) of key/values, then weekday values could be represented in the field map:

 - "0":0
 - "1":1